Brand Growth & SEO

 Think of retargeting as a dynamic extension of your existing promotions- not some static afterthought.

 It takes vigilance to line up across teams.
-If you are running a new promotion or a campaign, then it follows that your retargeting efforts should instantly show changes.
+If you are running a new promotion or campaign, then it follows that your retargeting efforts should show changes instantly.

-And it's just not about promotions – it is about matching up the tone and style of your ads to the tone and style of the greater campaign.
+And it's not just about promotions – it is about matching the tone and style of your ads to the tone and style of the broader campaign.

 When all feels unified, your brand does not just stay visible; it feels reliable, deliberate, and responsive to customer behaviour.